 To use binary search, we need a way to determine if the node u we are looking for is above a particular level, i, of if u is at or below level i.
 This information is given by the highest-order i bits in the binary representation of x; these bits determine the search path that x takes from the root to level i.
-For an example, refer to Figure 13.6; in this figure the last node, u, on search path for 14 (whose binary representation is 1110) is the node labelled $111 \star \star$ at level 2 because there is no node labelled $111 \star$ at level 3.
+For an example, refer to Figure 13.6; in this figure the last node, u, on search path for 14 (whose binary representation is 1110) is the node labelled $11\star\star$ at level 2 because there is no node labelled $111\star$ at level 3.
 Thus, we can label each node at level i with an i-bit integer.
-Then, the node u we are searching for would be at or below level i if and only if there is a node at level i whose label matches the highest-order i bits of x.